darrelmen/ionicNetprof/README.md

 ##### Note : In order to run on browser we need to do minor changes to following files.
 These changes are needed because the Native-advance-http does not run on a browser and we need it to bypass CORs for iOS - we can fix this later when we have the correct certs and not use the native but the angular http.

 - Auth-service.js
-- Login.ts ,Chapterover.ts,
+- Login.ts, Chapterover.ts,
-- Menu items.ts Record.ts
+- Menuitems.ts,  Record.ts